katie1205/Googles_PageRank/Full_Report.md

 M<b>v</b> + (1 - &beta;)<b>e</b>/n

 ### Topic Sensitive Page Rank
+Teleportation was used to address the problematic assumption made by the initial Page Rank algorithm that all in-links are treated as equally important to the random :surfer:.
+Topic Sensitive Page Rank evaluates web pages according not just to popularity, but also to how closely related the page is are to a particular topic- eg “sports”.
+This allows queries to be answered based on interests of user.
+Topic Sensitive Page Rank works by modifying teleportation part of page rank equation to only teleport to relevant pages (the teleport set).

 ### Trust Rank
 Trust rank is a type of topic sensitive page rank in which the teleport set consists of "trusted" pages.